 Safety is at the heart of what we do and given the potential dangers workers experience every day, Haskel engineers designed our newest gas booster to operate at unmatched low noise levels.

-Unlike most pneumatic and hydrualic industrial gas systems that are extremely loud, our Q-Drive’s servo drive motor operates at a safe level of <80dBA while still offering up to 6,500 psi for high-pressure applications.
+Unlike most gas compressors that are extremely loud, our Q-Drive’s servo drive motor operates at a safe level of <80dBA while still offering up to 6,500 psi for high-pressure applications.
 By operating under OSHA’s maximum exposure level, Q-Drive removes the pressures of regulatory scrutiny, along with eliminating Hearing Conservation Programs.

 In addition to freedom from OSHA’s programs, Q-Drive’s low operating noise levels allow workers to spend more time around the high-pressure equipment, which translates into a more streamlined production process.